GeminiDRSoftware/astrodata/docs/manuals/usermanual/tags.rst

     >>> if {'IMAGE', 'GMOS'}.issubset(ad.tags):
     ...   print('I am a GMOS Image.')

-..
-TODO: Below needs to be ported back to DRAGONS documentation since it is a
+.. todo:: Below needs to be ported back to DRAGONS documentation since it is a
     part of gempy (I think, definitely a part of DRAGONS no matter what)

     Using typewalk